 Don’t be afraid to request to have a loved one or friend hold your hand, or anything else you might need for comfort.
-When we’re stressed, we tend to breath more rapidly, which can causes veins to constrict.
+When we’re stressed, we tend to breathe more rapidly, which can cause veins to constrict.
 Anything that keeps your anxiety level low will only make it easier on you and your medical team.

 “What’s in my IV?”

 Once the IV is set up, make sure you know what you are being given.

 - What fluids are in my infusion bag?

 - If an IV push or bolus is ordered, ask: What’s in this syringe?

 - If you don’t get responses that make you feel comfortably informed, don’t be afraid to ask for more information or to speak to other specialists.